The Spirit in Whole Gatherings -

 What a man!
 What an apostle!

-Alongside this, experienced the combined ministry of Elders and Wives make a partnership who would be able to cover the breadth of ministry needed.
+They would oversee Believers' safety, both spiritual as well as natural.
+The experienced ministry of Elders and Wives could provide a partnership who would be able to cover the breadth of ministry needed.

 They could exercise helpful, loving ministry and, most of all, balanced authority to address unacceptable behaviours, words, songs, etc.

-God's People can feel assured by wise, gentle, discreet and timely actions where needed.
+God's People would feel assured by their wise, gentle, discreet and timely actions when needed.

 "Therefore let us pursue the things which make for peace